Giphy/seldon-core/examples/kubeflow/README.md

     ambassador   LoadBalancer   10.97.236.196   localhost     80:30209/TCP   9m20s

-If this was successfull, you should be able to access the dashboard
+If this was successful, you should be able to access the dashboard
 ![](img/k-pipeline-dashboard.jpg)

 ### Define the pipeline